-The pool's 11.6 percent return for the 12-month period outperformed the 9.1 percent return of its composite benchmark (a blend of the benchmark returns for each asset class weighted by the policy allocation targets).
-Outperformance was the result of five of the seven portfolios exceeding their benchmarks.
-The US equity portfolio in particular outperformed on a relative basis (24 percent versus 20.3 percent) and also was the best performer on an absolute basis.
-High-yield credit was the best performer on a relative basis (20.3 percent versus 7.6 percent), but its outperformance was counterbalanced by the underperformance of fixed income (-3.2 percent versus -2.9 percent).
-International equity, absolute return, and real assets outperformed their benchmarks by 6 percent, 3.9 percent, and 1.8 percent, respectively, while private investments underperformed by 1.6 percent.
+The pool's 16.8 percent return for the 12-month period outperformed the 15.5 percent return of its composite benchmark (a blend of the benchmark returns for each and also was the best performer on an absolute basis.
+Absolute return was the best performer on a relative basis (11 percent versus 7.3 percent), but its outperformance was counterbalanced by the underperformance of fixed income (3.2 percent versus 3.5 percent).
+US equity, international equity, high-yield credit, and real assets outperformed their benchmarks by 1 percent, .9 percent, .2 percent, and 3 percent, respectively.
 The first chart that follows shows returns and benchmarks for all asset classes for the fiscal year.

-The second chart shows that the Long-Term Balanced Pool outperformed its composite benchmark (11.6 percent versus 10.3 percent) for the three-year period ended August 31, 2013.
-Four of the seven portfolios exceeded their benchmarks over three years, but US equity, private investments, and real assets underperformed.
-Five of the asset classes were doubledigit performers, reflecting the recovery from the 2008-09 financial crisis.
-A more detailed explanation of activity and performance follows the three-year performance chart.
+The second chart shows that the Long-Term Balanced Pool outperformed its composite benchmark (12.3 percent versus 10.7 percent) for the five-year period ended August 31, 2014.
+Five of the seven portfolios exceeded their benchmarks over five years, but private investments and real assets underperformed.
+Five of the asset classes were double-digit performers, reflecting the continued recovery from the 2008-09 financial crisis.
+A more detailed explanation of activity and performance follows the five-year performance chart.